Overview

 The top ten richest Australians collectively hold a staggering $202 bn, underscoring the nation’s robust economic sectors.

-Known as “High-Rise Harry,” Harry Triguboff‘s ($29.65 bn) fortune stems from his Meriton apartment empire.
+In third place stands property magnate Harry Triguboff (“High-Rise Harry”) with $21.2 bn, reflecting the long-standing strength of his residential real estate empire.
+Harry fortune stems from his Meriton apartment empire.
 His developments have significantly shaped Australia’s urban residential landscape.

-Michael Dorrell‘s ($13.85 bn) financial acumen has positioned him as a leading figure in Australia’s finance sector, with substantial investments and holdings.
+In finance, Mike Dorrell holds $9.3 bn, reflecting decades of leadership in global investment management.
+Dorrell’s financial acumen has positioned him as a leading figure in Australia’s finance sector, with substantial investments and holdings.

-Following her separation from Andrew Forrest, Nicola Forrest ($12.83 bn) has emerged as a formidable figure in mining and philanthropy, with substantial assets under her control.
+Following her separation from Andrew Forrest, Nicola Forrest has emerged as a formidable figure in mining and philanthropy, with substantial assets under her control.

-Kerry Stokes‘ ($12.69 bn) diverse portfolio, including media outlets and industrial services, has cemented his status among Australia’s financial elite.
+Kerry Stokes’ diverse portfolio, including media outlets and industrial services, has cemented his status among Australia’s financial elite.

 This list reflects the dynamic nature of Australia’s economy, where traditional sectors like mining coexist with burgeoning industries such as technology and finance.